brainwipe/icar/books/core/Chapters as Markdown/ch2-combat.md

 ## Optional: The Shared Dice Pool
 At the start of the game, put a pot or hat in the middle of the table with a number of D10s equal to the number of players.
 When the players roll a D10, they can choose to pick a die from the hat to add to their total.
 The player can choose to keep doing this until the dice run out.

 Any remaining dice at the end of the game get turned into roleplaying points, shared out between the players.
 This makes the game a little easier but adds an element of co-operation for the players.
+It's especially useful when you have less than 4 players.

 # Combat